 7. Someone is always in need of compassion.

-In the first picture, A Lam Shin of Korea has just lost to Britta Heidemann of Germany in the women's epee individual fencing semifinals.
-In the second one, Colombia's Lina Marcela Rivas is assisted after a failed lift in the women's 58kg weightlifting competition.
+A Lam Shin of Korea was devasted when she lost to Britta Heidemann of Germany in the women's epee individual fencing semifinals.
+Colombia's Lina Marcela Rivas was distraught after a failed lift in the women's 58kg weightlifting competition.
 And, remember how gymnast Jordyn Weiber left the stadium in tears after not qualifying for the individual all-around?

 My heart reached out with compassion to all these competitors as I watched their suffering.
 I know that in the big scheme of things, people are suffering more than they were (families in Syria come to mind).
 But when our hearts can open to anyone who is suffering, we’re accessing deep within what compassion feels like so that, with practice, we can learn to feel compassion for all beings in the world who are suffering, including our ourselves.